anulaibar/he-2022/index.md

 [Skogskyrkogården](https://goo.gl/maps/aW27BpJ2nDNzVKBs6) is a one of only three UNESCO world heritage sites in Stockholm.
 It's a huge cemetery with huge pine trees.

+[Bryggartäppan](https://goo.gl/maps/oKEaQcSFr1i6Go1t8) playground in the style of old Stockholm

 # Further away

 [Sätraskogens discgolfbana](https://goo.gl/maps/Sys8SUrsU3L47wT99) has nice nature and disc golf!

 [Bandängens parklek](https://goo.gl/maps/bdMMETFWuNLPZbf39) is a fun playground with a splash pad and some animals

+[The old town](https://goo.gl/maps/7V6eFs4tEFY5Dhwr5) - enjoy the cobbled streets and houses from the 15th century

 # Eating out